saka10101/PROBLEM-SOLVING/README.md

 # PROBLEM_SOLVING
-This repository consists some interesting problems links from variety of sources that can be solved by writing a program .Also there is the solution program for those problems
+This repository consists of solution programs to some interesting problems from variety of sources

-(Programming languages used to solve problems includes java8, python3, C++)
+(Problems collection sources includes hackerrank,codeforces,project euler) (Programming languages used to solve problems includes java8, python3, C++)

 The title and link to problem statement is at the beginning of the code.